Elverta Motorcycle Accident Attorney

 The motorcyclist is almost always the party who suffers the worst injuries in a traffic accident involving other motor vehicles.
 Since motorcyclists are highly vulnerable, many devastating outcomes can result from a motorcycle crash, such as road rash, broken bones, and traumatic brain injuries.

-Motorcyclists can also suffer other losses such as property damage and emotional scarring.
+Motorcyclists can suffer other losses, such as property damage and emotional scarring.
 If you have been hurt in a motorcycle crash, speak immediately to an experienced injury lawyer.

 According to Assembly Bill No. 51, lane splitting is legal in California.
 Lane splitting, also known as lane sharing, is when a motorcycle travels between two vehicles on the freeway, riding between the lanes of traffic.
-Studies have shown that lane splitting is a safe way to drive and can reduce traffic if done safely.
+Research has indicated that lane splitting while driving is a secure method and can effectively alleviate traffic congestion.

 - Riders can only lane split when the road divides into two or more marked lanes.

-- Riding on the shoulder of a freeway or road is not considered lane splitting and is illegal.
+- Riding on the shoulder of a freeway or road is illegal and not considered lane splitting.

 - Avoid lane splitting when traffic flow is faster than 30 MPH.